How Freeze Drying Works: Tips for beginners

 Freeze Drying:

 Regularly check the progress of the freeze-drying cycle.
-This involves monitoring the temperature, time, and the appearance of the food to ensure optimal results.
+Monitor the temperature, time, and the appearance of the food.

 04